joanacarneiro/dev-happiness-index/README.md

 ## What Is This Repository Intended For?

 This is the repository that tests the influence of different tools and processes in the happiness index of us, software developers!
-How confortable are we making a change to a code base?
-How much effort we immediatly forsee in order to do it?
+How comfortable are we making a change to a code base?
+How much effort we immediately foresee in order to do it?
 How many times will we just need to take a break by the simple task of testing it?

 </br>

 ## Mission

 You just joined the team.
 The team is pretty confident on your skills and they ask you:

 > Please amazing Geek Girl, can you make this two tiny bitty winny changes to this code base?
 >